-Challenge Yourself with a Foreign Language
+Challenge Yourself With a Foreign Language

 “If a language is acquired in parallel with the development of the human brain as children grow, it is reasonable to postulate some language function in the brain.
 Consequently, the critical period for language learning is considered to be the biologically determined period in which the brain keeps its plasticity for acquisition of any language.” -Katsumi NAGAI

 The Critical Period Hypothesis argues that after puberty, around the age of 12, learning a second language becomes much more difficult.
 The brain becomes less inclined to process new languages.
 But it is not impossible!
-Although high school and college students have essentially missed the Critical Period, there are benefits to challenging oneself with a foreign language.
+Although high school and college students have mostly missed the Critical Period, there are benefits to challenging oneself with a foreign language.

 2) In Depth

 Unlike high school, foreign language at the college level is much more encompassing; it’s more than writing simple sentences and memorizing verb conjugations.
 Yes, the basics are included, but the classes go beyond grammar.
-There is history, geography, current events; foreign language classes in college go deeper than you can imagine.
+There is history, geography, current events; foreign language classes in college go more in-depth than you can imagine.
 You learn about the nations and societies that use the language you are learning; it’s culture.
 Foreign language at the college level may seem intimidating: it moves faster, there is a lot to cover, and there are higher standards.
 But by using the language to learn about other topics, your knowledge acquisition is two-fold.

 3) Study Abroad

 Of course, the easiest way to acquire a language is through total immersion.
 The best way to do that is to study abroad.
-Many foreign language departments encourage their students to travel abroad and offer a myriad of scholarships to help them get there.
+Many foreign language departments encourage their students to travel overseas and offer a myriad of scholarships to help them get there.
 Even if you are a foreign language novice, having a grasp of the language will help you feel more at ease in a different country.

 Having a foreign language under your belt, or even a grasp of one is very appealing to employers.
 It speaks volumes about your communication skills, patience, and dedication (not to mention your ability to cross the language barrier).
 As trade becomes more globalized, employers are looking for people to help them stay in touch with other nations.
 Knowing a foreign language makes you marketable; employers will see in your opportunities to broaden their scopes.